Stop steps affecting J&K status: UN

 In revised reaction, after India's move to abrogate Article 370 and stripping Jammu and Kashmir from its special status, the State Department maintained that the US "continues to support direct dialogue between India and Pakistan on Kashmir and other issues of concern."
 Earlier, the department had noted that "the Indian government has described these actions as strictly an internal matter."

-More than 500 people have been rounded up in the latest crackdown in the Indian-held Kashmir (IHK), which has been on the edge since the right-wing government revoked its autonomy, reports said on Thursday.
+More than 500 people have been rounded up in the latest crackdown in Indian-held Kashmir (IHK) which has been on the edge since the right-wing government revoked its autonomy, reports said Thursday.

 University professors, business leaders and activists were among the 560 people taken to makeshift detention centres -- some during midnight raids -- in the cities of Srinagar, Baramulla and Gurez, the Press Trust of India and the Indian Express reported.